AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md

    ![](assets/pulse-icon-left.png)

-   All current goals display in this section., regardless of their status.
+   All current goals display in this section, regardless of their status.

 1. Click&nbsp;**Add a comment**, then type your comment in the **Add a comment to this goal (optional)** field.
 1. Click&nbsp;**Post**.